 The key, step by step is this:

 - Do a solid SWOT analysis of your immediate competitors and how they develop content.
-Find a way to set your website aside from competition.
+Find a way to set your website aside from the competition.
 Ideally, build a solid positioning to such an extent that your website may become the niche-setter.

 - Build a solid Brand Persona and stick with it.
 There’s little that’s worse than sounding “over-polished” and Boring.

 - Address your audience in a natural way.
 Your content should offer value in a personable way.
 Let your reader know you two are having a conversation, not a lecture.